ArunMichaelDsouza/D_Pad/README.md

 ===========

    The app uses the native device's touchscreen interface to interact with the user.
-   D Pad equips a pretty simple home screen with usable buttons providing easy user interaction.
+   D Pad equips a pretty simple home screen with buttons providing easy user interaction.

    The "Start" button takes the user to the main user interface where he/she interacts with a standard 5-piece drum kit (with 4 cymbals) using a mouse click (on desktops/laptops) or a finger tap (in case of mobile devices).

-   It is an ideal drumming app for mobile devices.
-   D Pad works quite fluently with finger taps on mobile devices.
-On a desktop its rather difficult to use a mouse for such an app.
-So desktops/laptops can be used to just test the app out.
+   D Pad also works quite fluently with finger taps on mobile devices.

    The user interface points out clickable / tapable parts of the drums / cymbals using a large 'circle'.
    When the user clicks or taps on the circle or somewhere around it, the corresponding sound of the drum kit is played.